List of Terms

 Literature book discussions make it possible for our students to consider ideas that have existed through time and across cultures.
 Students meet weekly to discuss books from a wide range of genres and reading levels.
 Teaching teams choose books that deepen student understanding of the year’s all- school theme and support cultural awareness, geographical knowledge and social studies.
 Literature groups are kept small in order to promote an experience that develops reading and comprehension skills, as well as speaking, listening and writing.
 Students practice following the ideas of others and taking a leadership role as they engage in lively discourse with peers and a teacher.

 Teaching teams select books specifically for their literary themes.
 For this reason, some books may be difficult for students to decode.
 We have found that students often have better comprehension when parents/guardians and students take turns reading aloud and discuss the book as the plot unfolds.
 Parents/Guardians are also welcome to read the weekly written assignment and invite discussions on the topics involved.
-Students need to comprehend the themes in the books in order to be prepared for discussions in school.

 Literature homework is assigned weekly.
 We create assignments to promote thinking about specific literary elements such as character development, setting, historical context and literary devices.
 We ask students to plan time to read the assigned pages and to respond to questions through art and writing.

-Math Exploration and Skills Time
+Math Skills

 Early Elementary Program